rixiobarrios/react-redux-counter/readme.md

 }
 ```

-The switch statement ends up lining up better than its `if-else` counterpart, and is more uniform in its display.
-We don't have to specify the same value over and over again like we do in `else if` statements.
+The switch statement ends up lining up better than its `if else` counterpart, and is more uniform in its display.
+We don't have to specify the same value over and over again like we do in `if else` statements.

 ## The Container